christphr/christphr/README.md

 - 👋 Hi, I’m @christphr
 - 👀 I’m interested in geotechnical engineering and remote sensing.
-- 🌱 I’m currently learning to programme.
-R, Java and Visual Basic have been my introduction.
+- 🌱 I’m currently learning to programme, so a newbie.
+R and JavaScript/GEE have been my introduction.
 - 📫 How to reach me?
 Please send me a message.

 <!---